CLARKTRY/ccworkshops/README.md

 We are completely unfunded and warmly welcome any form of support.

-To cheer on us, please consider to follow us on [Instagram](https://www.instagram.com/sail.initiatives) and [X](https://x.com/ccw4gaza).
+To cheer on us, please consider following us on [Instagram](https://www.instagram.com/sail.initiatives) and [X](https://x.com/ccw4gaza).
 Thanks very much!

 <hr/>